-(i) Management of credit risk, including customer default risk

-The Company's sales management functions and those of its consolidated subsidiaries regularly evaluate the financial circumstances of customers and monitor the due dates and balances by customer to identify and limit doubtful accounts.
+(i) Management of credit risk, including customer default risk financial circumstances of customers and monitor the due dates and balances by customer to identify and limit doubtful accounts.

 With regard to derivative transactions, the Company enters into contracts with highly rated financial institutions to reduce counterparty risk.
 The amount presented in the balance sheet is the maximum credit risk at the fiscal year end of the financial instruments that are exposed to credit risk.